 This is not a subject that any one of us would like to think about, let alone speak of it.
 But it remains an important task for each one of us who wishes to make things a little easier on our loved ones after we have joined the Church Triumphant.

 So please give this some consideration, and know that we are always willing to help in any way.

-May the grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all, Mitch
+May the peace and blessings of God, the joy of Jesus Christ, and the guidance of the Holy Spirit be with you all, Mitch